10 PDPA Obligations Every Singapore Business Must Follow

 Penalties for Non-Compliance

-- Financial penalties: Up to S$1 million per breach (or 10% of annual turnover for organisations above S$10 million)
+- Financial penalties: Up to S$1 million per breach (or 10% of annual turnover for organisations exceeding S$10 million revenue)

 - Directions: Orders to stop processing, destroy data, or implement specific measures

-- Criminal liability: In severe cases, directors and officers may face personal liability
+- Criminal liability: In severe cases, individual directors and officers can face personal liability

 For details and examples, see PDPA Penalties and Fines: What You Risk for Non-Compliance.